 What’s better than a ramble around Cornwall?
 A ramble with a Cornish cream tea en route of course!
-We pick 8 lovely walks in the county where you can refuel with a cream tea along the way
+With National Cream Tea Day heading our way on 29 June, we pick 8 lovely walks in the county where you can refuel with a cream tea along the way

 1. Land’s End

 Land’s End’s superb scenery and massive granite cliffs make it one of Cornwall’s finest walks.
 Winter, when the crowds have gone, the surf is high and Penwith’s wonderful sunsets come early, is particularly fine.

 Following the coast path a mile south to Pordenack Point yields a stunning view of Land’s End and on to the Longships Lighthouse.
 Alternatively, trek a mile north from the start to see the Irish Lady, a prominent rock in the surf said to be named after an Irishwoman who lost her life here.
 A little further on, at the bottom of Castle Zawn, is the rusting carcass of RMS Mulheim.
 A grim reminder of how dangerous to shipping Land’s End rocks still are.
 She ran aground in 2003.

 Rich in history and old in story, Tintagel Castle is one of Britain’s most fascinating historic sites.
 Readily accessed by a 20-minute walk from Tintagel, the castle and its exhibition centre are open at varied times throughout the year so check the website ahead of visiting.

 The castle stands on a natural defensive site, and may have served as an Iron Age cliff castle.
 Exit the castle by joining the coast path at the upper entrance.
 A 500m diversion north takes you to Barras Nose, another superb viewpoint and a fine place to watch the sun set.